-Popular in: ice cream, baking (tarts, cake, pie, pastry), flavoring, dried
+Popular in: ice cream, baking (tarts, cake, pie, pastry), flavouring, dried

 What are the health benefits of cherries?

-Raw sweet cherries contain vitamin C and dietary fiber, but are not as nutritionally dense as sour cherries which also contain vitamin A.
+Raw sweet cherries contain vitamin C and dietary fibre, but are not as nutritionally dense as sour cherries which also contain vitamin A.